SENTHAMILAN27/-What-If-Analysis-Tool/README.md

 ---

 ## 💡 Real Business Insight Uncovered
-While analyzing the sales and profit data, I simulated how a **5% reduction in Pre & Post-Invoice Discounts** could turn a **net loss of over ₹500 Cr into profitability**.
+While analyzing the sales and profit data, I simulated how a **5% reduction in Pre & Post-Invoice Discounts** could turn a **net loss of over Half a Billion (~ 500 Million) into profitability**.

 ✅ A small tweak → Huge impact!